AndresPeMa/AndresPerezMtz_Portfolio/README.md

 **Personal Challenges**

 > Although I participated in every aspect of the project, my main role was data gathering, data cleaning, and analysis.
 This was my first "real test" doing data validation.
 I had to gather and prepare the data to run time series tests on it.
-Without much guidance, I worked together with my teammates to streamline the process of sharing my code for replication and visualizations for presentation.
+Without much guidance, I worked together with my colleagues to streamline the process of sharing my code for replication and visualization.
 Working with a group, I understood that communication is key, breaking tasks into parts is an efficient way to get the work done, and it is rewarding to have a group you can trust.

 **Technical Skills**